 One of Almeria City ’s more curious attractions is the bronze life-size statue of John Lennon, sometimes situated in the city centre and sometimes in storage.
-It has had to be removed and repaired on several occasions after being defaced vandals.
+It has had to be removed and repaired on several occasions after being defaced vandals and is now located in front of the Hotel Torre Luz.
 The Beatles legend is honoured by the city as he composed Strawberry Fields Forever during a six-week stay in 1966 whilst filming How I Won the War.

 The house that he stayed in, Casa Santa Isabel is now a film museum, Casa del Cine.
 The 19th century mansion pays homage to Almeria’s golden movie making past as the nearby areas of Tabernas and Cabo de Gata were the backdrops to numerous films shot in the area such as The Good, the Bad, and the Ugly, A Fistful of Dollars, and Lawrence of Arabia.
 There are exhibits from more than 200 movies.

-On the nightlife front, Almeria City is not the country’s hottest spot, but you can let your hair down at the numerous late night music bars, a handful of nightclubs and in the summer there are late night marquees on the beach.
+On the nightlife front, you can let your hair down at the numerous late night music bars, nightclubs and in the summer there are late night marquees on the beach.
 A good way to start your evening is to take a stroll through the Puerta de Purchena where hundreds of Almerienses come out to see and be seen.

 There’s some exquisite shopping to be had in Almeria as well.
 In addition to the usual department stores and their big name brands are shops selling textiles and unique handmade arts and crafts creations.
 The nearby town of Nijar is famous for its wide selection of inexpensive handcrafted pottery, rugs, carpets and ceramics.